📍 Google Maps Email Scraper — Scored Business Leads

 Share

 Find business leads on Google Maps anywhere in the world - and get their contact email in the same run.
-This scraper pulls the business name, address, phone, website, rating, GPS coordinates and a contact email for any business type, in any city, and gives it all back as clean, flat JSON.
+This scraper pulls the business name, address, phone, website, rating, review count, GPS coordinates and a contact email for any business type, in any city, and gives it all back as clean, flat JSON.

 One run, all the data, email included.
 No add-ons, no second tool, no nested objects to untangle.